-Describe your house and each room.
+3. Describe your house and each room.

 Whenever possible, use the vocabulary words from this lesson.
 You can also use prepositions of location, for example: "I have two pillows on my bed."
 "There is a closet next to the door."
 "In my bathroom, there are two shelves above the sink."

-Send me your text here and I'll correct it!
+Send me your text at help@espressoenglish.net and I'll correct it!